Batyan45/QuickLLMCopy/README.md

 ## Usage

 1. Right-click on a file or select multiple files in the VSCode explorer
-2. Click "Copy for LLM" from the context menu
+2. Click "Quick LLM Copy" from the context menu
 3. The code will be copied to your clipboard in the following format:

 ```